stephyf/Wordpress-installation-using-Terraform/README.md

 Hi!
 I'm here to discuss Wordpress installation using Terraform.
 I am planning to execute this setup using VPC and subnets and going to try this setup using Terraform.

+## Project Description

+Here we are going to create VPC in the region ap-south-1 with name "terraformvpc" using the block 172.16.0.0/16.
+In this setup I am planning to do the wordpress installation with 6 subnets.
+3 of them are public and 3 of them are private.
+For using these subnets, I need to configure some other resources like internet-gateway, NAT-gateway, Route-tables.
+Once we finished the creation of VPC .
+Then, we are going to download and install wordpress in instance called "frontend" and database in "backend".
+We can SSH to both the instances via "bastion".
+Since updating the value of DB_HOST in wp-config.php file is demanding, we need to create a private hosted zone with an A record whose IP address will be the private IP address of the "backend" server.
+This A record is used as the value of DB_HOST.
+Once it has been done, we can check whether the site is loading fine by accessing the site with the domain name assigned to the public IP of the "frontend".
+If the site running without issues, our setup has been completed.

 ## Following are the resources we need to create for this setup:

 - VPC